Poor indoor air quality can affect your health. Learn how to improve the air you breathe.

 During the summer, people tend to spend most of their time trapped indoors.
 Due to hot weather, most parks remain empty, and the only outdoor activity that you witness is either before dawn or after dusk.
-However, spending most of the time in the comfort of air conditioned interiors can have bad implications if the indoor air quality is poor.
+However, spending most of the time in the comfort of air-conditioned interiors can have bad implications if the indoor air quality is poor.
 If you spend a lot of time indoors, then it is important that you consider the air quality inside your home.

 Air Pollutants Inside Your Home

-Your house may have perfect ambient temperature, but there might be air pollutants lurking around that can cause several health problems.
+Your house may have a perfect ambient temperature, but there might be air pollutants lurking around that can cause several health problems.
 If you think that pollutants are just present outside your home, then you need to think again.
-There are various types of air pollutants that can cause health problems such as dry eyes, nasal congestion, allergies, nausea, fatigue, and several other health problems.
+There are various types of air pollutants that can cause health problems, such as dry eyes, nasal congestion, allergies, nausea, fatigue, and several other health problems.
 In severe cases, poor indoor air quality can also cause serious diseases such as lung cancer, infections, and chronic respiratory diseases such as asthma.

 If someone in your family is already suffering from some kind of respiratory illness, then poor indoor air quality can aggravate the pre-existing condition.
 Consider some harmful pollutants that may be present inside your home.

 Biological pollutants that affect indoor air quality include pollen, bacteria, dust, molds, animal dander, and mites.
 These pollutants can cause allergies and infections.
 To avoid these pollutants, HVAC technicians recommend that one should clean bedding regularly, keep pets clean, and disinfect and clean the home properly.
 To counter mold, homeowners should keep the moisture levels under check.
 A dehumidifier can be a perfect solution to the problem of excess moisture in the air.